donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 ### Step 3: Grammar Time

-When working with parsers, it's really helpful to defining a grammar for the input you want to parse.
+When working with parsers, it's really helpful to define a grammar for the input you want to parse.
 This might sound daunting but it's really not so bad.
-Even if it's not completely formal, it will prove invaluable while we are building up our `Parser[T]` from smaller and smaller parsers.
+Even if it's not completely formal, it will prove invaluable while we are building up our `Parser[T]` from the ground up.

 Here's a possible BNF-like grammar[^6] for `mkdir`.
 This borrows from `man chmod` which helpfully provides a grammar for the "symbolic mode" used in `mkdir`.